abhishek-kumar-code/Redfish_Public/Specification.md

 Redfish Schemas may reference types defined in other schema documents.
 In the OData Schema representation, this is done by including a `Reference` element.
 In the JSON Schema representation, this is done with a $ref property.

-The reference element specifies the `Uri` of the Odata schema representation document describing the referenced type and has one or more child `Include` elements that specify the `Namespace` attribute containing the types to be referenced, along with an optional `Alias` attribute for that namespace.
+The reference element specifies the `Uri` of the OData schema representation document describing the referenced type and has one or more child `Include` elements that specify the `Namespace` attribute containing the types to be referenced, along with an optional `Alias` attribute for that namespace.

 Type definitions generally reference the OData and Redfish namespaces for common type annotation terms, and resource type definitions reference the Redfish Resource.<%= DocVersion %> namespace for base types.
 Redfish OData Schema representations that include measures such as temperature, speed, or dimensions generally include the [OData Measures namespace](#OData-Measures).